 The Indian Dog Owner comes in all shapes and sizes too.
 Some of them wear Bata slippers, some Nike trainers, and some sport Fitbits.
 They campaign for animal rights and open their hearts and homes to their four-legged friends.
 They do it out of their (over)flowing milk of human kindness.
 They do it out of love.
 And we all know that love means never having to clean up when your dog proudly poops in a public place.

-When civic officials decided to start fining people who let their dogs dump on Mumbai’s Marine Drive in October last year, dog owners simply changed their route and went elsewhere, so their pets could continue to poop free-range, without limits.
+When civic officials decided to start fining people who let their dogs dump on Mumbai’s Marine Drive a couple of years ago, dog owners simply changed their route and went elsewhere, so their pets could continue to poop free-range, without limits.
 Indian Dog Owners are solution-oriented like that.
-In fact, as the recent case of a Gurgaon high-rise proves, the Indian Dog Owner would rather have their fellow citizens walk on a path fragrant with their pet’s poo, than dispose of it properly.
+In fact, as the 2017 case of a Gurgaon high-rise proves, the Indian Dog Owner would rather have their fellow citizens walk on a path fragrant with their pet’s poo, than dispose of it properly.
 Just dump the dump from the top floor, no biggie, no one will notice.

-It’s bad enough that the Modi government wants to provide less work in rural areas under the MNREGA.
+It’s bad enough that unemployment is at a 45-year high.
 Now if dog owners started cleaning their pooches’ poop, wouldn’t that deprive all those municipal sweepers of some good, honest work?
 A conscientious dog owner would never dream of snatching away someone else’s livelihood, especially since those municipal workers are most likely to be lower-class women.